VirtuslabWorkshops/terraform-workshop/lab04/README.md

       Notice that terraform wants to create all resources.

 3. Import resources to state
-    - call `terraform apply` (remembers to pass variable values for Resource group name and Storage Account name)
+    - call `terraform apply` and confirm (remembers to pass variable values for Resource group name and Storage Account name)
     - follow error messages and check online documentation for this particular provider
     - you can list resources using az cli
       ```bash